Cover photo by Basil Boer.

 Length up to 38mm; Wingspan reaches 45mm

-Similar to the other ‘red’ sprites, but most resembles Pseudagrion sjoestedti and Pseudagrion vaalense.
+The Masai Sprite is similar to the other ‘red’ sprites, but most resembles Pseudagrion sjoestedti (Variable Sprite) and Pseudagrion vaalense (Vaal Sprite).

 Males are characterised by their largely red head and thorax, including red postocular spots.
-The lower thorax is pale pruinose blue, while the dark abdomen ends with bright blue terminal segments.
+The lower thorax is pale pruinose blue, while the dark abdomen ends with a bright blue terminal segment.

-Females are best recognised by their association with the males.
+Females are drab brown and best recognised by their association with the males.

 Click here for more details on identification.